EddieKHHo/EddieKHHo.github.io/_posts/2021-05-25-Classify-telescope-images-part2.md

 ## Varying the decision threshold

 Before we attempt to optimize the classifiers, lets examine the effects of altering the decision threshold, *t*, on the false positive rate (FPR) and true positive rates (TPR).
-Although this data is usually represented in the ROC-curve (below), I find it a bit more intuitive to first plot FPR and TPR against different values of *t*.
+Although this data is usually represented in a ROC-curve (below), plotting FPR and TPR against values of *t* helped me understand this process a bit more easily.

+To classify data points in the test set using a custom decision threshold, I utilize a custom function `adjPred`  (defined above), which simply categorized the data point as '0' if the class probability is below *t*, and as '1' otherwise.

 ```python
 listI, listJ, listTitle =[0,0,1,1], [0,1,0,1], ['Nearest neighbor','Decision tree','Random forest','Neural network']